-Over one year ago I wrote a post about the folly of implementing territorial rights restrictions in the age of digital content.
-It was written in the context of Barnes & Noble’s iPhone app and not being able to buy content due to not having a North American credit card at the time.
+Over one year ago I wrote a post about the issues with implementing territorial rights restrictions in the age of digital content.
+I discussed the topic in the context of Barnes & Noble’s iPhone app, and me not being able to buy content due to not having a North American credit card (at the time).

 Now publishers are whining about the ease with with the Kindle’s territorial restrictions can be circumvented.

 I understand the publisher’s perspective.
 Territoriality adds billions of dollars of value to their businesses.
 But is it good for consumers?
 No.